 (Thousands of shares)

-2017 2018
+2018 2019

-Beginning of the fiscal year 428 429
+Beginning of the fiscal year 429 642

-Increase 0 212
+Increase 212 0

-Decrease (0) (0)
+Decrease (0) (2)

-End of the fiscal year 429 642
+End of the fiscal year 642 640

-(Note1) The increase in treasury shares are associated with the response to shareholders' requests for share buybacks of shares of less than one unit and the shares obtained by executive compensation BIP Trust.

-- (Note2) The decrease in treasury shares are associated with the response to shareholders' requests for sales of shares of less than one unit. - (Note3) The number of treasury shares as of March 31, 2018 contains the shares held by executive compensation BIP Trust.
+- (Note1) The increase in treasury shares during the year ended March 31, 2018 was due to the response to shareholders' requests for share buybacks of shares of less than one unit and the shares obtained by executive compensation BIP Trust.
+The increase in treasury shares during the year ended March 31, 2019 was due to the response to shareholders' requests for share buybacks of shares of less than one unit. - (Note2) The decrease in treasury shares during the year ended March 31, 2018 was due to the response to shareholders' requests for sales of shares of less than one unit.
+The decrease in treasury shares during the year ended March 31, 2019 was due to the grant of the Company's shares held by executive compensation BIP Trust to the Directors and Officers. - (Note3) The number of treasury shares contains the shares held by executive compensation BIP Trust.